-Multi-Family Properties 2017 Mass Appraisal Report
+Multi-Family Properties 2018 Mass Appraisal Report

 Multi-family properties with sites in this district were appraised at market value as previously defined.
-Because most multi-family properties are income producing, OCAD is in the process of transitioning to using the income approach in appraising all of these.
+Because most multi-family properties are income producing, OCAD has made further progress this year in the process of transitioning to using the income approach in appraising all of these.